 International students can also use these conditional Letters of Admission to start the application process for a study permit.
 All non-Canadian citizens and Permanent Residents are required to have a valid study permit to pursue studies that are longer than four months.

 Since education is the provincial government’s responsibility in Canada, there is no Canadian national standard for semester arrangements.
 Most universities and colleges usually run from early September until late April or early May.
 Usually, the winter session is split into two terms running from September to December and then January to April.
 A few institutions such as the University of Waterloo and Simon Fraser University, run a full tri-semester system providing full courses throughout the summer.

 5 reasons why you should pursue university education in Canada

 Canada, is home to 25 Nobel laureates, is also home to an average of some 200,000 international students each year.
 Canadian are welcoming and respectful of differences.
 Canadian educational institutions encourage new students from abroad to grow their international student population.
 The Canadian government strives to improve educational standards each year and is the only western country to spend more on education in its national budget allocation.

 Canada is home to some of the world’s top-ranking universities, where students get global exposure and quality education.
 There are nearly 100 universities in the country four of which – the University of Toronto, McGill University, University of British Columbia, and University of Alberta are in the top 100 in the QS World University Ranking 2016-2017.

 As an international student, studying in Canada can save you more money than if you studied in the United States or in Europe.
 Universities in Canada are known to offer a variety of scholarships, and the average cost of tuition is one of the most affordable in the developed world.
 Although living costs vary according to location their average costs are lower than those in the U.S.

-In addition to that, most of the Universities in Canada are public funded, that means standards and level of excellence is the same across all institutions in the country.
+In addition to that, most of the Universities in Canada are publicly funded, which means standards and level of excellence are the same across all institutions in the country.